Centre

 Principle research activities

-The Public Policy and Management team is interested in public management issues across the whole public sector at international, national, regional and local scales.
+The Policy, Place and Public Services team is interested in issues of public policy and emergency services across international, national, regional and local scales.
 It includes specialist research interests in central and local government, the healthcare sector, and the emergency services.

 Applied Economics and Policy Analysis